 If you’re prone to acne and blackheads, make a face mask of baking soda and clear honey.

-Mix together two teaspoons of each ingredient, spread over your face and neck, avoiding the mouth and eye areas, and leave to work for about 20 minutes.
+Mix together two teaspoons of each ingredient and spread over your face and neck, avoiding the mouth and eye areas.
+Allow it to work for about 20 minutes.

-As with the face scrub, you could add colloidal oats to this mixture, too.
+As with the face scrub above, you could add colloidal oats for enhanced benefits and a more paste-like consistency.

 5. Soothing Bath Soak

 Instead of adding soap-based products to your bathwater, which have a drying effect, add four ounces of baking soda.
-This cleanses without stripping the skin of its protective barrier, and is ideal if you suffer from acne on the back and shoulders, a condition that may be referred to as “bacne.”
+This cleanses without stripping the skin of its protective barrier and is ideal if you suffer from acne on your back and shoulders, a condition that’s often referred to as “bacne.”

-The water temperature shouldn’t be more than lukewarm.
+The water temperature should be no more than lukewarm.

 For Hands and Feet